Translations

 The Context

-I hope that you are reflecting deeply on God's Eternal Plan of Redemption.
-Our all-knowing God always knew his plan, as He is eternal and omniscient, among His other characteristics.
-God's plan had to unfold, in time.
+Let us reflect deeply on God's eternal plan of redemption.
+Our all-knowing God always knew his plan.
+He is eternal and omniscient, among other attributes.
+God's plan had to unfold in time.

-First, God created the temporal universe – including humans, made in His image.
+First, God created the temporal universe, including humans made in His image.
 The biblical account is in Genesis.
-(The faith is based on evidence, which I have and can continue to prove.)
+Faith in this is based on established evidence, which is proven.
 God knew that sin would enter his creation.

-The Old Testament books of the Bible record the next chapter in God's Eternal Plan of Redemption.
-The chapter unfolded over centuries and includes many details.
+The Old Testament books of the Bible record the next chapter of God's eternal plan of redemption.
+The chapter unfolded over centuries and includes many historical events.

-The inspired Gospel of Luke (chapter 2, verses 1-7) records the birth of God, the eternal Word, who became flesh, as the Messiah.
-Jesus, as God incarnate, lived, taught, performed miracles, was crucified, was resurrected, and ascended to heaven.
+The inspired Gospel of Luke, chapter 2, verses 1-7, records the birth of God the eternal Word, who became flesh, the Messiah.
+Jesus, as God incarnate, lived, taught, performed miracles, was crucified, rose from the dead, and ascended back to heaven.
 The biblical record is inspired and verified.
-(I have and can prove the faith.)
+It is proven faith.

-Since that time, we remain in the unfolding final chapter of God's Eternal Plan of Redemption.
-The inspired New Testament writers recorded the first several decades of this still unfolding final chapter.
+Since the first century AD, the final chapter of God's eternal plan of redemption continues to unfold.
+The inspired New Testament writers recorded the first several decades of this unfolding final chapter.

 LIFE, “SUCH AS IT WAS”

-12/7/2021, Tuesday: I wish that I had taken the time to write an article that day.
-The day marked the 80th anniversary of the Japanese attack on Pearl Harbor.
-The unfolding tragedy of World War II continued, until it ended, finally.
-I now, by writing, honor the men and women who gave their lives, in service to this once great nation.
-I wish this once great nation could live, in honor of their collective sacrifices.
+Tuesday, 12/7/2021: I wish that I had taken time to write an article that day.
+It was the 80th anniversary of the Japanese attack on Pearl Harbor.
+The unfolding tragedy of World War II continued until it finally ended.
+Honor to the men and women who gave their lives in service to this nation is, hereby, given.
+I wish that this nation could live in honor of their collective sacrifices.

-12/15/2021, Wednesday: Mrs. Appalachian Irishman had her “annual, every-six-month” physical examination, by her PCP.
-My wife is doing well enough to have an annual physical on an annual, not on an every-every-six-month, basis!
+Wednesday, 12/15/2021: Mrs. Appalachian Irishman had her six-month physical examination with her primary care doctor.
+My wife is doing well enough to have an annual physical, not on an every six-month basis!
 Her doctor must like the copay.

-12/14,15,16/2021: On 12/14/2021, the daughter of my “adoptive sister” attained age 48.
-Her phone number is no longer valid.
+Tuesday-Thursday, 12/14-16/2021: On Tuesday, the daughter of my “adoptive sister” turned 48.
+Her phone number was no longer valid.
 I tried.
-The next day, I left my “adoptive sister” a voice mail phone message.
-My “adoptive sister,” in Charleston, Missouri, has not returned my call yet.
+The next day, I left my “adoptive sister” a voicemail.
+My “adoptive sister,” in Charleston, Missouri, has not yet returned my call.
 I tried.
-On 12/16/2021, the son of my “adoptive sister” attained age 44.
-His phone number is still valid.
-I left him a voice mail.
-He has not replied yet.
+On Thursday, the son of my “adoptive sister” turned 44.
+His phone number was still valid.
+I left him a voicemail.
+He has not yet replied.
 I tried.

-12/20/21, Monday: Usually, I work from home, from Monday through Wednesday and at the office on Thursdays and Fridays – doing the exact same job.
-It has been the work insanity that I have endured, since 2/1/2021.
-On 12/20/2021, as my '06 Frontier and I were turning from one road to the next -- almost home, my truck told me that supplemental air bag warning light needed attention.
-At 5:51 PM, I called the Nissan folks.
+Monday, 12/20/2021: Usually, I work from home on Monday through Wednesday and at the office on Thursdays and Fridays, doing the exact same job.
+It is the work schedule insanity that I have been enduring since 2/1/2021.
+Today, as my 2006 Frontier and I were turning from one road to the next, almost home, the supplemental airbag warning light came on.
+At 5:51 PM, I called the folks at a local Nissan dealership.

-12/22/2021, Wednesday: I had my ACTUAL annual (i.e., once a year) physical examination, by my fine primary care doctor, friend, and brother in Christ.
+Wednesday, 12/22/2021: I had my actual annual, yearly physical examination by my fine primary care doctor, friend, and brother in Christ.
 I worked from home that day.
 My appointment was at 8 AM.
-I “flexed my work time,” to not request leave.
+I flexed my work schedule to not request leave.
 His office is a five-minute drive from home.
-Aside from my “bionic” whatevers, which are much improved, I am still “fit as a rutting buck!”
-If you need a great primary care doctor, and if you live in the Knoxville, Tennessee area, I highly recommend my doctor, friend, and fellow Christian: Kalpesh D. Parikh, MD!
+Aside from my “bionic whatevers,” which have much improved, I am still “fit as a rutting buck!”
+If you need a great primary care doctor, and if you live in the Knoxville, Tennessee, area, I highly recommend my doctor, friend, and fellow Christian, Kalpesh D. Parikh, MD!
 (The link is via patientfusion.com.)

-12/23/2021, Thursday: Yesterday, I decided to play with SubStack a while.
-I started my SubStack website, which is not as good as my Appalachian Irishman website, here, that I own.
-I'm trying to “expand my influence, readership, and profile,” as some folks call it.
+I started my Substack platform, Appalachian Irishman (since 3/6/2006) - Substack 12/23/2021+.
+That platform is not formatted as well as this original Appalachian Irishman platform, the domain name that I own.
+I'm trying to “expand my influence, readership, and profile,” as some writers call it.
 Who knows?
-I may find a way to work-at-home fulltime, as an editor and/or writer, in time.
+I may find a way to work from home full-time as an editor or writer in time.
+That is still my hopeful prayer to God.
 We will see.

 Conclusion

-By the way, I left a very good friend two voice mails today, about 12:25 PM from our landline and about 1:27 PM from my cell phone.
-I hope that my very good friend calls me back.
-We haven't spoken, either by phone or face-to-face, in about a decade.
+By the way, I left a historically very good friend two voicemails today at about 12:25 PM from our landline and at about 1:27 PM from my cell phone.
+I hope that friend calls back.
+We haven't spoken by phone or in person in about a decade.

-This life, such as it was, update is placed firmly -- on this 12/24/2021 Christmas Eve Friday -- into the context of God's Eternal Plan of Redemption.
+This update on life, such as it was, is placed firmly on this Friday, Christmas Eve, in the context of God's eternal plan of redemption.

 No comments: